Dallas Is So Much More Than A Stop-Over. Here’s Why

 Sonny Bryan’s Smokehouse

 Sonny Bryan’s nickname is “The Original” for a reason.
-This classic BBQ spot has been serving ribs and brisket by the pound for almost 60 years, and was the direct inspiration for a lot of the pitmasters who have opened more contemporary smokehouses around town, like the top-rated Lockhart Smokehouse and 18th and Vine, which has more of a fine-dining feel.
+The classic BBQ spot has been serving ribs and brisket by the pound for almost 60 years, inspiring a lot of the pitmasters who’ve opened more contemporary smokehouses around town, like the top-rated Lockhart Smokehouse and 18th and Vine, which has more of a fine-dining feel.

 Sixth Floor Museum

 Located in the building that once housed the now-infamous Texas Schoolbook Depository is a vast and detailed museum tracking the historical context and minute-by-minute events surrounding the assassination of JFK.
 Pierce Allman was the first reporter to call in the news of the shooting, which took place outside the building in Dealey Plaza, and provides helpful audio narration of the chilling artefacts.

 Factor in a few hours to take everything in before venturing outside to see the Grassy Knoll, the Triple Underpass and the “X” on the road – all key locations in the decades-long conspiracies surrounding the gruesome event.

 The museum is one component of what’s now called the Dallas West End Historic District, which also contains an aquarium, the Dallas Holocaust Museum and The Old Red Museum, which is an educational archive of the city’s broader history.

 Since it first opened in Austin in 1997, the Alamo Drafthouse has become beloved throughout Texas for the way it combines cult classics with new release movies, and serves them all up with curated companion brews.
 Order a drink at the bar before your film or follow the simple steps inside the cinema to get drinks, snacks and full meals brought to you throughout the feature.